Chill-Astro/Lamina-Calculator/README.md

 ## Scripted Actions :

 > [!NOTE]
-> A Scientific Calculator will be added onto the Main Calculator UI in v11.26100.15.0
+> A Scientific Calculator WILL BE ADDED onto the Main Calculator UI in v11.26100.15.0
->
-> These Scripted Actions Will be Redesigned in THE NEXT UPDATE!

 - Base Calculator UI
 - Scientific Calculator ( v11.26100.15.0 )